GutzMan/MOOC/README.md

 # MOOC
 Open Source University Of Reading Android Game

+This game is a breakout-style game (https://en.wikipedia.org/wiki/Breakout_clone).
+In which the player controls an object similar to a bat and attempts to hit a small ball towards a goal at the top of the screen to score points.

 Game Screen Shot: http://imgur.com/ppc3uG5

 Type of Game license and details: GPLv3 (http://www.gnu.org/licenses)